prettier/prettier-eslint-cli/CONTRIBUTING.md

 probably use "Squash and Merge" so we can change the commit message :)

 Please make sure to run the tests before you commit your changes.
-You can run `npm start test.update` which will update any snapshots that need updating.
+You can run `yarn start test.update` which will update any snapshots that need updating.
 Make sure to include those changes (if they exist) in your commit.

 You or a maintainer will need to add a changeset file on you pull request if we